To show changes between a commit and the working directory in Git, you can use the git diff command. Here's how you can do it:

-How do you show changes between a commit and the working directory?
+1. Show changes between the last commit and the working directory:

 git diff